jorge-ld8/budget-tracking/README.md

 docker run --rm -v .:/app -v /app/node_modules -p 3012:3010 --name budgetContainer -e NODE_ENV=development budgetproject:latest npm run dev
 ```

+## 🔄 Continuous Integration

+This project uses GitHub Actions for automated testing.
+Tests run automatically when:

+- Code is pushed to the main or develop branch
+- A pull request is opened targeting these branches

+For more details, see the [GitHub Actions workflow documentation](.github/workflows/README.md).

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.